How To Encourage Others?

 - Be more aware of the power of presence.
 Just you being there with a friend can be very encouraging!
 When you’re with others, you’re telling them that they are significant to you.

 - Use encouragement as a daily ministry type of outreach.
 If anyone ought to be an encourager, it should be Christians.
-Write a letter of appreciation to people, especially when they really deserve it or sometimes just need some affirmation.
-Take time just to say thank you.
+Please write a letter of appreciation to people, especially when they really deserve it or sometimes need some affirmation.
+Take time to say thank you.

 Being Positive Is Good For Both You And Those Around You!